 - i.
-Pruning of City trees will be undertaken in compliance with AS 4373-2007 Pruning of Amenity Trees and will only be considered to:
+Pruning of City trees will be undertaken in compliance with AS 4373-2007 -Pruning of Amenity Trees and will only be considered to:

 - a) promote and increase canopy cover;

 - b) support or extend the tree's useful life expectancy;

-- c) mitigate an unacceptable risk of harm or damage to infrastructure, property or safety;
+- mitigate an unacceptable risk of harm or damage to infrastructure, property or safety;

 - d) alleviate a significant negative impact to adjacent properties.

 - ii.
 The City will not prune City Trees:

 - a) for aesthetic purposes;

 - b) to maintain or create viewscapes;

 - c) to reduce shading of solar panels;

-- d) to reduce shading of outdoor areas, pools, gardens, lawns or any other surface; - e) to reduce leaf litter, nut drop or for any other nuisance factors. - iii.
-The Chief Executive Officer may authorise pruning of a City Tree for additional reasons under exceptional circumstances, following consideration of a request received in writing. - 4.
-Tree Removal and Replacement - i.
+- d) to reduce shading of outdoor areas, pools, gardens, lawns or any other surface: - e) to reduce leaf litter, nut drop or for any other nuisance factors. - iii.
+The Chief Executive Officer may authorise pruning of a City Tree for additional reasons under exceptional circumstances, following consideration of a request received in writing.

+4. Tree Removal and Replacement

+- i.
 Removal of a City Tree will only be considered where the tree: - a) is dead, dying, diseased or is structurally unsound; - b) was planted without authorisation from the City or is self-sown and is deemed an inappropriate tree; - c) presents an unacceptable risk of harm: - (i) to human life; or - (ii) to nearby infrastructure (and is supported by a Quantified Tree Risk Assessment methodology by a qualified Arborist); - d) is required to be removed through the approval of a crossover or development application; - e) presents an unacceptable liability or legal risk to the City if retained; - f) is strategically removed and replaced to achieve a net increase in canopy cover; - g) directly contributes to or results in ongoing detrimental health impacts that are confirmed by a medical specialist as being attributed solely to that particular tree and alternative options for managing the issue are not feasible; or - h) is strategically removed and replaced to facilitate a City Project that provides a broader community benefit. - ii.
 The Chief Executive Officer may authorise removal of a City Tree for additional reasons under exceptional circumstances, following consideration of a request received in writing. - iii.
 Replacement tree planting shall occur at the site of removal and/ or at the closest suitable location.
-Tree planting is to be undertaken in accordance with this Policy and whereby the City shall determine the species of replacement trees dependent on the locality. - 5.
-City Trees and Developments Offset and Cost Recovery - If a City Tree has been approved for removal as part of a City project or crossover or development application, the City shall require pre-payment for: - a) works to be undertaken by the City (i.e. tree removal and stump grinding); and
+Tree planting is to be undertaken in accordance with this Policy and whereby the City shall determine the species of replacement trees dependent on the locality.

+5. City Trees and Developments - Offset and Cost Recovery

+- If a City Tree has been approved for removal as part of a City project or crossover or development application, the City shall require pre-payment for: - a) works to be undertaken by the City (i.e. tree removal and stump grinding); and

-Policies Rela NB3.2 ating to Natural Belmont (i)the provision of replacement trees to be planted by the City_or, , (with agreement with the developer):or (ii) with agreement with the developer, the aAmenity value of the tree to be removed There a City Tree is removed, replacement planting shall be undertaken at a ratio 1:3 (removed: replaced). a City Tree is removed, pruned or is damaged without authorisation on City ged land, the City, at its discretion may: a) take action under Regulation 5(1) of the Local Government (Uniform Local Provisions) Regulations 1996 or other applicable legislation (including the issue of infringement notices); b) recover costs associated with the removal (if applicable) and replacement tree/s as per the City's Schedule of Fees and Charges; c) recover costs equivalent to the Amenity Value of the tree; d) undertake replacement planting as per this Policy.
-Referenc ce/Associated Documents Internal I Documents Street Tre Environm Belmont o Canopy F ient and Sustainability Strategy on the Move City of B elmont Policies BB2.2 Sti nvironment and Sustainability Policy reetscape Policy angerous Trees
+- (i) the provision of replacement trees to be planted by the Cityor, (with agreement with the developer):or - (ii) with agreement with the developer, the aAmenity value of the tree to be removed. - Where a City Tree is removed, replacement planting shall be undertaken at a ratio of 1:3 (removed: replaced). - 6.
+Where a City Tree is removed, pruned or is damaged without authorisation on City managed land, the City, at its discretion may: - a) take action under Regulation 5(1) of the Local Government (Uniform Local Provisions) Regulations 1996 or other applicable legislation (including the issue of infringement notices); - b) recover costs associated with the removal (if applicable) and replacement tree/s as per the City's Schedule of Fees and Charges; - c) recover costs equivalent to the Amenity Value of the tree; - d) undertake replacement planting as per this Policy.

+Internal Documents